manuelavolpe/local-PTHA-docs/docs/spack/mercalli.md

         spack add python@version
         ```

-1. install Python packages needed to run the WF in the environment
+1. install Python packages needed to run the workflow in the environment
     ```
     pip install -r /path-to-software/cheese-ptha-master/requirements.txt
     ```

     The file `requirements.txt` is provided with the workflow.

     ???+ warning
         You could get the error `ModuleNotFoundError: No module named 'pip'`.
 If this is the case, you have to load py-pip before installing the Python packages
         ```